pzerger/cisspexamcram/FAQs.md

 ### Can I access online practice quizzes if I purchased the Kindle version?

 Yes you can!
 The instructions are INDENTICAL (exactly the same) for EVERY e-book platform.
 Anyone who says "no" is simply not following the instructions in the Sybex book.
-See the FAQ regarding registration and access to the online resources.
+See the FAQ regarding registration and saccess to the online resources.